Huang0035/Skefi/README.md

 # Data Preparation
 1. For Kinetics-Skeleton
  - Download the raw data from [Skeleton-Kinetics](https://github.com/yysijie/st-gcn).
-Then put them under the data directory:
+Then, put them under the data directory:

         -data\
           -kinetics_raw\